Welcome to The Age of The Contactless Hotel Check-In Experience

 Mobile key provides key less entry that allow guests to unlock their guest rooms by using the hotel’s app on their mobile phones, instead of the use of traditional key cards.
-Once guests have completed the mobile check in process, they will then be notified when their mobile keys have been activated.
-Mobile keys work with Bluetooth technology and once enabled will allow guests to scan using their phones in order to access their guest rooms.
+Once guests have completed the mobile check-in process, they will then be notified when their mobile keys have been activated.
+Mobile key work with Bluetooth technology and once enabled will allow guests to scan using their phones in order to access their guest rooms.

-The FlyZoo hotel in China is almost an entirely contactless experience from check in to check out.
+The FlyZoo hotel in China is almost an entirely contactless experience from check-in to check-out.
 The FlyZoo app allows guests to book their hotel stays directly from their mobile phones, the app also provides virtual tours of each room to help guests make their selections.
-Guests can check in using facial recognition technology directly from their mobile phones.
+Guests can check-in using facial recognition technology directly from their mobile phones.
 Facial recognition is also used in order to access the elevators and is also used to access guest rooms.
-International guests can check in at the contactless kiosks where they’re require to insert their passports and their identities will be confirmed by matching their facial scans.
+International guests can check in at the contactless kiosks where they’re required to insert their passports and their identities will be confirmed by matching their facial scans.

-Contactless check in allows hotels to adhere to the health and safety guidelines put in place to prevent the spread of Covid-19.
-It allows ensures that guests enjoy a safe hotel experience by limiting interaction.
+Contactless check-in allows hotels to adhere to the health and safety guidelines put in place to prevent the spread of COVID-19.
+It ensures that guests enjoy a safe hotel experience by limiting interaction.

 Creates a More Personalized Guest Experience

+The mobile check-in experience allows guests to be in contact with hotel staff from the moment they make their reservations.
 This allows staff to create personalized experiences by getting information ahead of time.
-The mobile check in experience allows guests to be in contact with hotel staff from the moment they make their reservations.

-Contactless check in also increases staff efficiency, during the Covid-19 pandemic, most hotels have had to operate at reduced capacity.
+Contactless check-in also increases staff efficiency, during the COVID-19 pandemic, most hotels have had to operate at reduced capacity.
 Contactless check-in reduces overcrowding at the front desk and communal areas and allows staff more time to dedicate to other duties.